 The seafront area of Belém lies to the west of Lisbon city centre.
 Come here for engrossing architecture, the epicentre of modern art in the city, and the best pastel de nata in Lisbon.

-The remarkable vaulted ceiling of the church is held aloft by intricately carved stone pillars, illuminated by beams of light cascading through colourful stained glass windows.
+The remarkable vaulted ceiling of the church is held aloft by intricately carved stone pillars, illuminated by beams of light cascading through the colourful stained-glass windows.

 The tomb of Vasco de Gama – the first person to sail around the Cape of Good Hope and therefore enable Portugal to build an empire – takes pride of place.